KiiBlockchain/kiichain/README.md

       --gas=auto --gas-adjustment=1.2 \
       --gas-prices=10.0tkii \
       --from <the name of your validator wallet, KEYS[0] in entrypoint.sh configuration>

+   # Pro tip: if you do not want to keep including the full path to kiichaind, consider creating a symlink for it
    ```

 ## 🚧 WARNING: UNDER CONSTRUCTION 🚧